-Units Credits Dates Unit I - Sustainability and resilience in 6 2-29 October 2023 agriculture and food systems (on-line course) Unit II - Organic agriculture principles, concepts 6 6 November - 1 December and legislation 2023 Unit III - Agroecology 6 4 - 22 December 2023 Unit IV- Soil Management and fertility 6 8 January - 2 February 2024 Unit V - Crop disease and pest management 6 5 February -1 March 2024 Unit VI - Sustainable farm management 6 11 March - 5 April 2024 Unit VII - Organic food value/supply chains and 6 8 Aprile - 3 May 2024 marketing Unit VIII - Policies and local development 6 6 - 24 May 2024 Applied Project- Addressing the challenges of 12 27 May - 14 June 2024 an organic enterprise through system thinking and collaborative problem solving
+Units Credits Dates Unit I - Sustainability and resilience in 6 30 September - 27 October agrifood systems (on-line course) 2024 Unit II - Organic agriculture principles, concepts and frameworks 6 04 - 22 November 2024 Unit III - Agroecology 6 02 - 20 December 2024 Unit IV- Soil Management and fertility 6 07 - 24 January 2025 Unit V - Pests and diseases management 6 27 January - 14 February 2025 Unit VI - Sustainable management in agribusiness 6 03 - 21 March 2025 Unit VII - Organic food value chain 6 24 March - 18 Aprile 2025 Unit VIII - Policies and rural development 6 28 Aprile - 16 May 2025 25 - 29 November 2024, Applied Project: Collaborative problem solving and system thinking 12 17 - 28 February 2025, 22 - 24 April 2025 19 May - 16 June 2025

-UNIT I: SUSTAINABILITY AND RESILIENCE IN AGRICULTURE AND FOOD SYSTEMS
+UNIT I: SUSTAINABILITY AND RESILIENCE IN AGRIFOOD SYSTEMS

 Food systems encompass all the elements (environment, people, inputs, infrastructure, institutions, etc.) and activities relating to food production, processing, distribution, and consumption.
 Over the last decades, food systems have come to the forefront of the debate on sustainable development.
 Indeed, food systems are under an unprecedented confluence of pressures and are at the center of global challenges (ecosystem degradation and biodiversity loss, resource scarcity, human population growth and climate change) to achieve sustainable food security.
-Moreover, the COVID-19 pandemic has revealed the vulnerabilities and brought to light the flaws in current food systems and the need to improve their resilience and sustainability.
+Moreover, the COVID-19 pandemic and the war in Ukraine have revealed the vulnerabilities and brought to light the flaws in current food systems as well as the need to improve their resilience and sustainability.
 Furthermore, the dysfunction of modern food systems is a significant cause of several societal issues such as food insecurity and malnutrition, rural poverty and livelihood vulnerability, social inequality.
 The transformation of food systems and their transition towards more sustainable and resilient systems are the goal of many policies, strategies, and initiatives.
 While some initiatives focus on single stages of the food chain (e.g., sustainable agriculture, sustainable diets), others are more systemic and holistic (e.g., short food supply chains, alternative food networks).

-- Explain the concepts of sustainability, sustainable development and resilience, and how to apply them to agriculture and food systems (sustainable agriculture, sustainable diets, sustainable food systems). - Explore the environmental, social, economic, and health-nutritional challenges affecting agriculture and food sustainability in the Euro-Mediterranean area and worldwide. - Introduce examples of sustainability assessment approaches and show how they have been used in agriculture and food systems. - Present policies, strategies, and initiatives to foster the transition towards sustainability in agriculture and food systems in the Euro-Mediterranean area and worldwide.
+- Explain the concepts of sustainability, sustainable development and resilience, and how to apply them to agriculture and food systems (cf. sustainable agriculture, sustainable diets, sustainable food systems). - Explore the environmental, social, economic, and health-nutritional challenges affecting agriculture and food sustainability in the Euro-Mediterranean area and worldwide. - Introduce examples of sustainability assessment approaches and show how they have been used in agriculture and food systems. - Present policies, strategies, and initiatives to foster the transition towards sustainability in agriculture and food systems in the Euro-Mediterranean area and worldwide.

-- Understand the concepts of sustainability, sustainable development, and resilience, and apply them to agriculture and food systems. - Explain sustainability challenges regarding agriculture and food in the Euro-Mediterranean area and worldwide. - Know how sustainability assessment approaches are used in agriculture and food systems with practical examples. - Understand strategies, pathways, and actions for the transition towards sustainability in agriculture and food systems.
+- ✓ Understand the concepts of sustainability, sustainable development, and resilience, and apply them to agriculture and food systems. - ✓ Explain sustainability challenges regarding agriculture and food in the Euro-Mediterranean area and worldwide. - ✓ Know how sustainability assessment approaches and frameworks are used in agriculture and food systems with practical examples. - ✓ Understand strategies, pathways, and actions for the transition towards sustainability in agriculture and food systems.

-UNIT II: ORGANIC AGRICULTURE PRINCIPLES, CONCEPTS AND LEGISLATION
+UNIT II: ORGANIC AGRICULTURE PRINCIPLES, CONCEPTS AND FRAMEWORK

-Organic agriculture is a production system based on specific sustainability principles that rely upon environmentally friendly practices and inputs.
-Precise rules and regulations govern this sector, covering farm conversion, production processes (for plants and animals, including aquaculture), food and feed processing and marketing.
-They also govern the import/export of organic products.
-Based on these regulations and strict control systems the organic products are certified and labeled.
+Organic agriculture is a production system based on specific principles and objectives that rely upon environmentally friendly practices and inputs.
+Regulations with general and specific rules govern this sector and apply to products (unprocessed, food and feed) originating from agriculture including aquaculture and beekeeping.
+They also govern certification, official controls and trade of organic products with third countries.
+Based on these regulations and strict control systems the organic products are certified and labelled.